-Swatara Police save three people overdosing in same truck on Route 322
+Swatara police save three people overdosing in same truck on Route 322

 “In the end, all three of them were on their feet and walked to the ambulance to be transported to a local hospital,” Stauffer said.

 “Heroin is nothing to play with.
-There’s very real consequences to the thing that you do, and sometimes, that means it will take your life,” Stauffer said.
+There are very real consequences to the thing that you do, and sometimes, that means it will take your life,” Stauffer said.

 The investigation is far from complete.
-Stauffer said it’s possible that three people may face criminal charges.
+Stauffer said it’s possible that the three may face criminal charges.